divonlan/genozip/windows/readme.txt

    -R --replace      Replace the source file with the result file, rather than leaving it unchanged -o --output       Output file name.
 This option can also be used to concatenate multiple input files
-                     with the same individuals, into a single concatenated output file -q --quiet        Don't show the progress indicator -@ --threads      Specify the number of threads to use.
+                     with the same individuals, into a single concatenated output file -p --password     Password-protected - encrypted with 256-bit AES   -q --quiet        Don't show the progress indicator -@ --threads      Specify the number of threads to use.
 By default, genozip uses all cores available to it --show-content    Show the information content of VCF files and the compression ratios of each component --show-alleles    Output allele values to stdout.
 Each row corresponds to a row in the VCF file.